MichaelNeely77/MichaelNeely77/README.md

 ﻿I began coding in 2011 when I built an HTML and CSS site to change careers from waiting tables.
 I learned more about PHP and JavaScript in 2012.
 I got involved with WordPress in 2012.
 I started learning PHP in 2013 when I wanted to make changes to my WordPress sites.
 Since then, it has been a whirlwind of never-ending changes and adaptations to the world of tech.
 My latest studies have been JavaScript and becoming a full-stack developer while taking care of current client needs.
 Stay tuned for more as I build new sites and explore new techonologies.

+ UPDATE: With the advent of AI, I am no longer a for-hire web developer.
+I am working on building my own SaaS products and marketing them.